icaros-usc/pyribs/CONTRIBUTING.md

    ```
    ````
 1. Add whatever other info you would like in the Markdown file.
-1. Add an entry into the table in `docs/examples.md`.
+1. Add an entry into the toctree and table in `docs/examples.md`.
 1. Check that the example shows up on the Examples page when you serve the docs.

 ### Deploying